Petersburg, Illinois: Geography

 Petersburg is located in central Menard County and Illinois Route 97 passes through the city on Sixth Street, leading northwest 25 mi to Havana and southeast 23 mi to Springfield, the state capital.
 Illinois Route 123 enters Petersburg from the south with IL 97 but leaves to the east on East Sangamon Street.
 IL 123 leads east and south 11 mi to Athens, and southwest 14 mi to Illinois Route 125 near Pleasant Plains.

 According to the U.S. Census Bureau, Petersburg has a total area of 1.56 sqmi, all land.

 The bulk of Petersburg lies on the bluffs overlooking the Sangamon River, though a portion of it, including the downtown/courthouse square area, is technically on the floodplain of the river.
 The Sangamon flows north, then west to the Illinois River at Beardstown.
+In recent decades, the depth of the Sangamon River at Petersburg has become too shallow for navigation due to silting from local farming, and the diverting of natural runoff into artificial reservoirs, such as Lake Petersburg and Lake Springfield.

 The town itself is moderately forested, a stark contrast to the flat plains around it.
 The trees are mostly deciduous maples and oaks, and New Salem State Park is home to a sizable stand of old-growth forest.